Undivided Resources

 Featured image

-Bringing home a new baby from the hospital is hard for any family.
-Bringing home a baby who has to be fed through a tube or who uses a machine to help them breathe is even more stressful.
-However, children who have complex medical care needs can live at home with their families and indeed thrive in that environment — but sometimes families need a little help.
+Children who have complex medical care needs — such as being fed through a tube or using a machine to help them breathe — can live at home with their families and indeed thrive in that environment, but sometimes families need a little help.

 California has programs in place to help families take care of children with complex medical needs at home.
 These programs almost all require that the child have Medi-Cal eligibility.
 Medi-Cal is California’s health insurance program for people who live below the 266% of the federal poverty threshold or who have disabilities.
 The Home and Community Based Alternative (HCBA) waiver makes it possible for children who have complex medical care needs to qualify for Medi-Cal in order to access these services, even if their family income is over the usual limit to qualify for Medi-Cal.